Jollysquire/3900-4900-TeraDrive/README.md

     -o, --output    Name of the HTML output file (without .html)
 ```

-##Lisence
+##License

 Appname is lisenced under GPLv3.

-The template is directly forked from Snap2HTML and is lisenced as freeware.
+The template is directly forked from Snap2HTML and is licensed as freeware.